quire-io/guide/_docs/project-06-reorder-project.md

 Also, you could transfer a project from one organization to another by dragging and dropping.

-If you want to reset your organization’s order back to the default alphabetical order, click on the **options** icon besides Projects in the sidebar, then click on **Reset to default order**.
+If you want to reset your organization’s order back to the default alphabetical order, click on the **three dots** icon besides Projects in the sidebar, then click on **Reset to default order**.

 ![reset organizations to default order]({{ site.url }}{{ site.baseurl }}/assets/images/reorder-projects/reset_org_default.png)

-For resetting the orders of your projects, click on the **options** icon beside each organization instead.
+For resetting the orders of your projects, click on the **three dots** icon beside each organization instead.

 ![reset projects to default order]({{ site.url }}{{ site.baseurl }}/assets/images/reorder-projects/reset_project_default.png)